oaklandgit/pippy/devlog/keyboard-notes.md

-# Designing the Pippy Keyboard
+# Designing the Pippy's Keyboard

 From the start, the Pippy was meant to be highly portable.
 But the one thing I would not compromise on is the keyboard.